Strategic Resource Fund

 Future historians will mark the inflection point

 People living through the 1930s experienced gradually intensifying regional conflicts.
-Only in hindsight did it become clear this was a single world war cycle.
+Only in hindsight did it become clear this was a single global conflict cycle.
 The current pattern of multi-theater competition, contested chokepoints, and fragmenting supply chains shows similar characteristics.

 Middle East Theater